taddeseanb/kenya-hub/docs/user/index.md

 ## Hub community

-You are very much invited to contribute to the development of the hub.
+We welcome you to contribute to the development of the hub.
 The contents of the hub is maintained via a co-creation platform called [github.com](https://github.com/lsc-hubs/hub-core/).
 You can either directly contribute via the github platform, but a feed back mechanism is also provided on each of the hub resources.

 Providing your feedback is crucial for several reasons: